Icinga/icinga-vagrant/README.md

 startup.
 The `Vagrantfile` includes the `Vagrantfile.nodes` file which defines VM specific settings.

-The generic `shell_provisioner.sh` script ensures that all VM requirements are fulfilled and also takes care about installing Puppet which will be used as provisioner in the next step.
+The generic `shell_provisioner.sh` scripts ensure that all VM requirements are fulfilled and also takes care about installing Puppet which will be used as provisioner in the next step.

 The main entry point is the Puppet provisioner which calls the `manifest/default.pp`.
 Anything compiled into this catalog will be installed into the VM.

-> **Note**
->
-> The provisioner still uses Puppet 3.
-A migration to Puppet 5 is planned, see the GitHub issues.
-> This requires major refactoring into roles/profiles too.

 ## Base Boxes <a id="contributing-base-boxes"></a>